tmundz/Real-Time-Scheduling/README.md

 #### Current Issues

-I need help implementing the rotations, making it challenging to continue with the scheduling algorithm.
+I am struggling with the implementation of the rotations, making it challenging to continue with the scheduling algorithm.
 Therefore, I decided to start with a basic BST implementation, which means it works much the same, except there will be no balance features.
-I will implement it later.
+I will implement these features later.

 ### Use